Ira: Efficient Transaction Replay for Distributed Systems: Introduction

 This replay is inherently inefficient as the backups must make decisions (e.g., cache management) without knowledge of future access patterns, leading to sub-optimal eviction choices such as unnecessary waiting for I/O, redundant disk I/O, etc.

-To illustrate this, consider a cache of size $2$ containing keys $\{A, B\}$, with upcoming accesses $C$, $A$, $C$.
+We illustrate this in \cref{fig:motivating}.
+Consider a cache of size $2$ containing keys $\{A, B\}$, with upcoming accesses $C$, $A$, $C$.
 When $C$ arrives, we must evict one key.
 LRU evicts the least recently used key ($A$), causing a miss when we access $A$ next.
-An optimal strategy would be to evict $B$ avoiding the subsequent miss on $A$. \Cref{fig:motivating} illustrates this difference: LRU incurs $2$ misses while optimal incurs only $1$.
+An optimal strategy would be to evict $B$ avoiding the subsequent miss on $A$.
+LRU incurs $2$ misses while optimal incurs only $1$.
 Generalizing this, without knowledge of future accesses, backups using LRU or other heuristic policies cannot make these optimal decisions.